-Australia requests research mortality allowances (RMA) for four projects on southern bluefin tuna (SBT) in 2015.
+Australia requests research mortality allowances (RMA) for four projects on southern bluefin tuna (SBT) in 2016.
 Most of the projects aim to avoid SBT mortality and are requesting RMA to cover any incidental mortality.
 The RMA amounts requested are relatively small and appropriate for the individual projects.
-There are four projects requesting RMA that are described in this paper:
+The four projects requesting RMA are:

-- 1) A 3 t RMA is requested to continue initiatives focused on investigating: (a) the spatial dynamics and mortality rates of SBT utilising electronic tagging techniques; (b) the impacts of noise associated with oil and gas exploration on SBT in the Great Australian Bight.
+- 1) A 1 t RMA is requested to continue initiatives focused on investigating: (a) the spatial dynamics and mortality rates of SBT utilising electronic tagging techniques; (b) the impacts of noise associated with oil and gas exploration on SBT in the Great Australian Bight.
 Note that RMA has been granted previously for this project and is to cover incidental mortalities only.
 No RMA for this project has been used in recent years. - 2) A 0.5 t RMA is requested for a study examining the molecular basis for endothermy using SBT as a novel model.
 This project will involve the capture of small SBT off southern Western Australia.
-Larger fish will be purchased from Port Lincoln aquaculture farms. - 3) A 1.25 t RMA is requested for a project examining iconic and apex predator species in the Great Australian Bight as part of a larger ecosystem project.
-This project will involve some research fishing activities that may incidentally capture SBT.
+Larger fish will be purchased from Port Lincoln aquaculture farms.
 Note that RMA has been granted previously for this project and is to cover incidental mortalities only.
-No RMA for this project has been used in 2014 (to date). - 4) Finally, a 1.2 t RMA is requested for a project examining the health of wild SBT.
+No RMA for this project has been used in 2015. - 3) A 1.2 t RMA is requested for a project examining the health of wild SBT.
 Note that RMA has been granted previously for this project.
-A total of 663 kg of SBT was used for this project in 2014.
+A total of 392 kg of the 1.2 t RMA was used for this project in 2015. - 4) Finally, a 4 t RMA is requested for the proposed gene tagging field trial in the Scientific Research Program, which may potentially begin in 2016.
+If this trial is not conducted the RMA will not be required.
+The request is based on the RMA requests in the early 2000s for the CCSBT conventional tagging program conducted by CSIRO.
+A similar amount will be requested for the following years if the CCSBT continues ongoing monitoring of juvenile SBT via a gene-tagging program.
+Note, that this RMA request is to cover any incidental mortality associated with taking a tissue sample from wild fish and releasing them alive.

-The overall RMA requested by Australia is small (5.95 t) and is for projects that will enhance our understanding of the biology and ecology of SBT.
+The overall RMA requested by Australia is small (6.7 t) and primarily for incidental mortalities and is for projects that will enhance our understanding of the biology and ecology of SBT.

-In 2014, Australia was granted 5.95 t of RMA for four projects (three of those projects are requesting RMA for 2015).
-To date, two projects have used RMA, totalling 1.1 t.
+In 2015, Australia was granted 5.95 t of RMA for four projects.
+Three of those projects are also requesting RMA for 2016.
+As of 1 July 2015, a total of 400 kg, from two projects, had been used.

-1 Proposals for 2015
+1 Proposals for 2016